-Believe it or not, there is a huge (and unhelpfully unspoken!) protocol for how to order coffee in Italy.
+Believe it or not, there is a huge (and unhelpfully unspoken!) protocol for ordering coffee in Italy.
 Of course, many of you won’t actually give a stuff and you’ll boldly step forward and order whatever the hell you like.
 Mocha-choca-frappa-latte, please.

-However, if you do care about being judged by the Italians for your poor coffee choices – and trust me, even the friendliest Italians will judge you (it’s in their DNA, they can’t help it) – here’s my guide for how to order coffee in Italy.
+However, if you do care about being judged by the Italians for your poor coffee choices – and trust me, even the friendliest Italians will judge you (it’s in their DNA, they can’t help it) – here’s my guide to ordering coffee in Italy.

 Want to grasp how entrenched the Italian coffee culture is in Italy?
-Understand that Starbucks is only just planning to open it’s first shop in Italy.
-In 2017.
+Starbucks didn’t open in Italy, in Milan, until around 2017.
 And there’s some debate about whether the brand will succeed there.